(At the end of a long day, it’s nice to throw off your clothes, drop your scythe, and lounge on a mountaintop alter with your peacock. Image source.)

 Spending my days on campus makes the problem better and worse: there are literally thousands of prettier women on campus, which keeps me grounded in reality and grateful for the friends who love my soul.
-But… being surrounded by thousands of pretty women all day makes me even less secure, I always want to look like them, with their sleek, shining hair, amazing bodies, and glorious clothes.
+But… being surrounded by thousands of pretty women all day makes me even less secure, I always want to look like them, with their sleek, shining hair, amazing bodies and glorious clothes.
 I feel frumpy, unkempt.
 Unlovable.

-Once, I had a crush on a very, very striking Italian named Alessandro.
+Once, I had a crush on a very, very striking Italian named Allessandro.
 He wasn’t classically handsome, but he was so striking… I was always nervous around him, I could hardly breathe.
 It made my heart ache to realize that he’d never even notice a clunky, messy thing like me.
-But maybe Alessandro felt the way I have, afraid of people only loving his face and form.
+But maybe Allessandro felt the way I have, afraid of people only loving his face and form.
 Who knows?
 I’d have asked him, but I couldn’t breathe.

 Friends have been hounding me for months to put up new Myspace pictures, but I can’t bring myself to do it.
-Posting pictures only invites more scrutiny, more room to be hit on or written off entirely.
+Posting pictures invites more scrutiny, more room to be hit on or written off entirely.